Drug and Alcohol Rehab in Flintshire

 CBT aims to understand the connection between thoughts and behaviours.
 Most behaviour, such as using a substance, is rooted in unhealthy thoughts before the behaviour occurs.

-MI aims to uncover and then re-shape a person’s motivations.
-With regards to addiction, people will be encouraged to talk about what motivates them to use a substance.
+MI aims to uncover and then reshape a person’s motivations.
+With regard to alcohol or drug addiction, people will be encouraged to talk about what motivates them to use a substance.
 [7]

 People will then work with the therapist to create new and healthier motivations.

-All rehabs will offer some form of holistic therapy, such as meditation, yoga, poetry, art, or music.
+All rehabs will offer some form of holistic therapy, such as meditation, yoga, art therapy, music therapy, mindfulness and acupuncture.

 In a group therapy session, people will gather with other substance-dependent people and people going through rehab to share their experiences and struggles.

-Group therapy has been found to help reduce the feeling of isolation and increase accountability.
+Group therapy has been found to help reduce feelings of isolation and increase accountability.

 Relapse Prevention and Aftercare in Flintshire